 Knowing how many people can be supported using a certain amount of land is also invaluable since it allows planners to place constraints on how large a settlement can (or needs) to be.

 The issue of transportation is another big one and applies to both getting to Mars (spacecraft) and getting around once you are there (infrastructure).
 In the case of the former, there are a few neat ideas that have been floated, plus some really interesting concepts that are being developed.

 On the public side of things, NASA is developing a new breed of heavy-launch rockets and spacecraft for the sake of its proposed "Journey to Mars."
 The first step in that is the development of the Space Launch System (SLS), which will launch astronauts to cislunar space (around the Moon) in the coming years.

 Once there, they will rendezvous with an orbiting station known as the Lunar Orbital Platform-Gateway (LOP-G).
 Attached to this station will be the Deep Space Transport (DST), a vessel that relies on Solar Electric Propulsion (SEP) to make the months-long journey to Mars when it is at opposition.

 Once the DST reaches Mars orbit, it will rendezvous with the Mars Base Camp, another space station that will provide access to the surface via a reusable lander (the Mars Lander).
 Once crewed missions to Mars have been completed, this transportation infrastructure could be retooled for civilian use.

 Provided people have a way of getting to cislunar space, the DST could ferry people from the Earth-Moon system to Mars every two years, allowing for a gradual buildup.
-That's where private industry comes could into play.
+That's where private aerospace companies will come could into play.